rasbt/pattern_classification/resources/general_tips_and_advices.md

 - The choice whether a separate validation dataset should be used depends on the size of the dataset: A validation dataset is typically only recommended for "reasonably" large datasets
 - It is generally recommended to use cross-validation: the training set is split into subsets of training and test datasets so that the original test dataset is kept to evaluate the predictor only once at the very end.
 - Choose a cross-validation method (random sampling, k-fold, or leave-one-out) appropriate to your data: continuous or categorical data, large or small sample sizes.
+- A typical size for **k** in k-fold cross-validation is 10 since a larger number of folds increases the variance of the error estimates and the computational time as well; very small numbers of folds can cause very biased error estimates on the other hand.
 <br>
 <br>